About This Episode

 Abdullah Al-Arian 16:15

-More and more, I think we are seeing an emerging critique of these negotiations as being, as I’ve said before, that they’re no more than a bad political theater.
+More and more, I think we are seeing an emerging critique of these negotiations as being, as I’ve said before, no more than bad political theater.

-And of course you do have states that are all involved in it that are attempting to wield whatever leverage that they have, whatever credibility that they have to be mediators in this process, but ultimately.
-This comes down to the fact that we know that Israel is not serious.
-It’s becoming more and more clear if it wasn’t already that Israel has never been serious about agreeing to a ceasefire and that the United States has also never been able to or willing rather to exert any influence on Israel, any kind of meaningful pressure, right?
+And of course you do have states that are involved, attempting to wield whatever leverage and whatever credibility they have to be mediators in this process.
+But ultimately this comes down to the fact that we know Israel is not serious.
+It’s becoming more and more clear — if it wasn’t already — that Israel has never been serious about agreeing to a ceasefire, and that the United States has also never been willing to exert any meaningful pressure on Israel.

-A state like Egypt is also very much playing a crucial role in these talks and is, as everything we were hearing, attempting to extract its own advantages and its own benefits out of this in terms of playing this role as a way to kind of position itself more closely, perhaps, and realigning itself even more closely to the US and Israel, continuing to faithfully police the border with Gaza, to limit the aid that’s going in, to limit Palestinians who are able to leave in order to seek crucial medical treatment.
-I think in that regard, there’s also kind of something to be said about the role of all of these states.
+A state like Egypt is also very much playing a crucial role in these talks and is, from everything we’re hearing, attempting to extract its own advantages and benefits — playing this role as a way to position itself more closely and realign itself even further with the US and Israel, continuing to faithfully police the border with Gaza, to limit the aid going in, to limit Palestinians who are able to leave in order to seek crucial medical treatment.
+I think there’s also something to be said about the role of all of these states in that regard.

 Yara Hawari 19:24

-In addition to what you so aptly described as political theatre negotiations.
-We also know that there were a lot of discussions on going behind closed doors about the day after the ceasefire reconstruction in Gaza.
-Much of it, of course, is nefarious and illit tensioned, if not all of it.
-Can you tell us about some of the actors in these discussions and what are their interests?
+In addition to what you so aptly described as political theater negotiations, we also know that there were a lot of discussions going on behind closed doors about the day after — the ceasefire, reconstruction in Gaza.
+Much of it, of course, is nefarious and ill-intentioned, if not all of it.
+Can you tell us about some of the actors in these discussions and what their interests are?

 Abdullah Al-Arian 19:49

-And so all of these are incredibly concerning, I think, from the perspective of Palestinians.
+All of these are incredibly concerning from the perspective of Palestinians.
 At the same time, we saw recently a meeting of the various Palestinian factions coming together to pledge that they would form some unity government that would potentially play that role.
-And so I think at least from the statements we’ve seen coming from Hamas, that they also envision a post-war Gaza that is governed collectively by all of these different factions, but again, based on certain common understandings.
+And so at least from the statements we’ve seen coming from Hamas, they also envision a post-war Gaza that is governed collectively by all of these different factions, but based on certain common understandings — and the idea would be, of course, not to concede either territorially to an Israeli occupation or even to a kind of subcontracted Arab occupation.

 Yara Hawari 22:06

-And of course, so many of these international discussions are taking place without Palestinian presence.
+And of course, so many of these international discussions are taking place without any Palestinian presence.

 Abdullah Al-Arian 22:13

 Yeah, that’s right.
-I think this has been the dilemma from the very beginning is the fact that a lot of these decisions are being made by actors that do not have Palestinians interests in mind when doing so and are attempting to kind of leverage this for their own particular interests and without any Palestinian representation, whether in these talks or in the actual governing structure that is then established.
+I think this has been the dilemma from the very beginning — the fact that a lot of these decisions are being made by actors that do not have Palestinian interests in mind and are attempting to leverage this for their own particular interests, without any Palestinian representation, whether in these talks or in the actual governing structure that is then established.

-Any of these attempts will lack any legitimacy.
-There will simply not be an acceptance.
+Any of these attempts will lack legitimacy.
+There will simply not be acceptance.
 I think that’s been made clear by the people of Gaza.
-Everything that we’ve heard, not just in these recent months, but historically has been that they will not accept a foreign occupying force, irrespective of where it comes from, and one that doesn’t take their needs or their political will into account.
+Everything that we’ve heard — not just in these recent months, but historically — has been that they will not accept a foreign occupying force, irrespective of where it comes from, and one that doesn’t take their needs or their political will into account.

 Yara Hawari 23:08